mauris/Deployer/guide.md

  - If `autoDeploy` is set to **`false`**, only commits with the `[deploy]` written in the commit message will be deployed.

 The keywords `[skipdeploy]` and `[deploy]` can be configured through the *constants* in the `Deployer` class.

-###Git Cloning
-Whenever a hook call is received, Deployer clones the repository to a temporary directory, then performs a `checkout-index` to copy the files to your target directory.
-The files are overwritten and the temporary directory is removed.
-This may cause old file deposits i.e. files which were deleted from or moved elsewhere in the repository to stay.